Airstack-xyz/docs/farcaster/farcaster/airstack-onchain-kit-for-farcaster-frames.md

 ## Get ERC20 Token Mints By A Farcaster User

-You can fetch all ERC20 tokens minted by a Farcaster user across multiple chains, such as Ethereum, Base, Zora, and other [Airstack-supported chains](overview.md#supported-chains) by using the [`getFarcasterUserERC20Mints`](https://github.com/Airstack-xyz/airstack-frames-sdk/tree/main?tab=readme-ov-file#getfarcasterusererc20mints) function:
+You can fetch all ERC20 tokens minted by a Farcaster user across multiple chains, such as Ethereum, Base, Degen Chain, and other [Airstack-supported chains](overview.md#supported-chains) by using the [`getFarcasterUserERC20Mints`](https://github.com/Airstack-xyz/airstack-frames-sdk/tree/main?tab=readme-ov-file#getfarcasterusererc20mints) function:

 {% tabs %}
 {% tab title="TypeScript" %}